 Many different stakeholders have an interest in helping groups of people to perform correct hand hygiene at appropriate times.
-In normal circumstances, you do not become sick when you have bacteria or viruses on the skin of your hands.
-But, more often than you might think, you put your fingers in your mouth, touch your eyes or your nose and at that point the pathogens, the microbes that can cause disease, might infect you.
-You may also transfer the pathogens to the food you eat or to other people.
-Therefore, properly timed hand hygiene can help break the chain of infection.
+Normally you do not get ill when you have bacteria or viruses on the skin of your hands.
+But it is more common than you might think that you put fingers in your mouth, eyes, or nose and at that point the pathogens, the microbes that can cause disease, might infect you.
+You may also transfer the pathogens to food you eat or other people.
+Therefore, properly timed hand hygiene can help break a chain of infection.

-There is strong evidence that good hand hygiene can reduce illness in settings a high incidence of infection, such as nursery schools, dormitories, etc.
+There is strong evidence that good hand hygiene can reduce illness in settings with high incidence of infection, such as child-care centers, dormitories etc.

-Handwashing promotion reduces diarrhoea episodes by about 30% in both nursery schools in high-income countries and among communities living in low and middle-income countries.
-However, the information we include in this document does not provide evidence related to the long-term impact of the interventions.1
+Hand washing promotion reduces diarrhea episodes in both child-care centers in high-income countries and among communities living in low and middle-income countries by about 30%.
+The included trials do not provide evidence about the long-term impact of the interventions.1

-It is more difficult to show the effectiveness of hand hygiene amongst adults in prosperous communities, in part because adults are less often sick, which makes gathering statistically sound data much harder.
+It is more difficult to show the effectiveness of hand hygiene amongst adults in prosperous communities, in part because adults are less often ill which makes gathering statistically sound data much more prohibitive.
 Nevertheless, healthcare authorities universally recommend good hand hygiene as one of the important tools for controlling the spread of disease.
 For example, one expert states:

 The effectiveness of hand hygiene against influenza virus infection and transmission in the community setting is difficult to determine based on the available evidence.
-However, in light of its proven effectiveness in other settings, there is no compelling evidence to stop using good hand-hygiene practice to reduce the risk of influenza infection and transmission in the community settings.2
+In light of its proven effectiveness in other settings, there is no compelling evidence to stop using good hand hygiene practice to reduce the risk of influenza infection and transmission in the community settings.2